Judith Zaffirini: Background

+A graduate of the University of Texas at Austin, Zaffirini studied two summers at Laredo Community College (then Laredo Junior College).
 In 1977, Zaffirini became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.